 Boulder City is a medium-sized city located in the state of Nevada.
-With a population of 15,551 people and four constituent neighborhoods, Boulder City is the 12th largest community in Nevada.
+With a population of 15,977 people and four constituent neighborhoods, Boulder City is the 12th largest community in Nevada.

 Boulder City home prices are not only among the most expensive in Nevada, but Boulder City real estate also consistently ranks among the most expensive in America.

 Boulder City is a somewhat ethnically-diverse city.
 The people who call Boulder City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Boulder City residents report their race to be White, followed by Asian.
-Important ancestries of people in Boulder City include English, Irish, Italian, and Norwegian.
+Important ancestries of people in Boulder City include German, Irish, English, Italian, and Norwegian.

 The most common language spoken in Boulder City is English.
 Other important languages spoken here include Spanish and Polish.